2 Engines on the Tail

 Background

 • The DC-9 was one of the most popular aircraft built.
 Douglas built 976 of them between 1965 and 1980.
-Today there are only around 40 remaining in service worldwide, mostly with small charter & freight operators.
+Today there are only around 30 remaining in service worldwide, about 20 of them with Mexican cargo airline Aeronaves TSM.

 • The MD-80 is actually a generic name for the DC-9-81 and subsequent models MD-82, MD-83, MD-87,and MD-88.
 The MD-80 model continued where the DC-9 left off and remained in production until the last order was delivered to American Airlines on December 28, 1999.
-Out of 1,194 built the largest number (12) remain in service with Aeronaves TSM in Mexico as of June 2020.
-The only airline that operates passenger service on the MD-80 in North America is World Atlantic with 7 of them based out of Miami.
+Out of 1,194 built only 123 remain in service as of June 2024; the largest number (15) with Aeronaves TSM in Mexico.
+The only airlines that operate the MD-80 in North America are World Atlantic with 6 of them based out of Miami and USA Jet with 8.

 • The MD-90 was built from 1994 until 1999, 117 in all.
 Delta was the only operator of the MD-90 and retired them in June 2020.

 • Bombardier of Canada began producing the Canadair Regional Jet in 1992 with the 50 seat CRJ-100 & CRJ-200 versions.
 These went out of production in 2006 after 1,021 were built, having been replaced by the CRJ-700 & 900 series which carry more passengers (78/90/100) in a more comfortable cabin.
 Production stands at around 2,000 of all versions and is slated to end by 2021 as Bombardier exits the commercial airliner business.
+Mitsubishi Heavy Industries in Japan has taken over service and support of these aircraft.
 The largest operator of CRJ aircraft is Skywest but most of the regional airlines in America fly them.

 • The Embraer Regional Jet entered service in 1997 and production ended in 2020 with over 1,200 built.
-Envoy Air (American Eagle) will be the largest operator of the ERJ in the U.S. by late 2020 after the shutdown of Expressjet.
+In 2024 the largest operators of the ERJ are U.S. regional airlines Piedmont and CommutAir.

 What to Look For